France celebrates virus heroes on redesigned Bastille Day

 He hailed the French military for building a field hospital and carrying patients in cargo jets or specially fitted high-speed trains, and paid tribute to the volunteers who allowed “our nation to hold on.”

-Ordinary French citizens won’t be able to honor front-line workers in person, however, because the Paris ceremony is closed to the public, to prevent new virus infections.
+Ordinary French citizens aren’t able to honor front-line workers in person, however, because the Paris ceremony is closed to the public, to prevent new virus infections spreading on the holiday.
 And the usual military parade down the Champs-Elysees is being truncated to a smaller affair.

 Even the annual fireworks display over the Eiffel Tower will be largely restricted to television viewers only, since City Hall is closing off the heart of Paris, including embankments of the Seine and other neighborhoods where crowds usually gather on Bastille Day.